short Fiction

 Published by Black Hare Press, 2023

-I will be waiting for him when he comes, just like in a fairly tale.
+I will be waiting for him when he comes, just like in a fairy tale.
 The sun will be setting in a perfect golden glow and he will come up my walk with the dying sun on the tips of his hair.
 His chin will drop in that way it does, his lips curving up in smile that I know is just for me.
 Beautiful death in the dying day on the edge of endless night.
 I am the princess and he is the prince.
 He will awaken me with his touch and his kiss will be for all time.

 Special Agent

-Featured on Creepy Pod, 2023
+Featured on Creepy Pod, June 14, 2023

 Fast, so fast, under the strange orange volcanic sky, she ran.
 Exhilarating, the way her legs pumped and she glorified in speed.
 Her imagination took over, unable to resist the mood of the flaming storm sky.
 Breath quick and sure, she ran from monsters conjured by her vivid wit, horrible mangled things with foul breath and slimy hides and yellow demon eyes, a compilation of every horror story she had ever heard.